Get insider access

 N/A

 The Apple MacBook Pro laptop uses integrated graphics.
 You can't change the GPU configuration without changing the CPU portion of the SoC.
-The M3 Pro/Max's GPU can handle demanding tasks; again, the choice depends entirely on your workload.
-You can play graphically intensive games, but the performance will depend heavily on the game itself, as few games run natively on Apple silicon.
+The M3 Pro/Max's GPU can handle demanding tasks; the choice depends entirely on your workload.
+You can play graphically intensive games, but the performance will rely heavily on the game itself, as few games run natively on Apple silicon.
+If you're open to a Windows workstation and need more powerful GPU options for professional workloads, consider the Dell Precision 5690 (2024).

 Configuration